Dillon-Lively/Budglet-Documentation/INSTALL.md

 ### Database connection failed

--Verify PostgreSQL is running.
+- Verify PostgreSQL is running.
--Verify the `.env` file contains the correct database credentials.
+- Verify the `.env` file contains the correct database credentials.
--Ensure the `budglet` database has been created.
+- Ensure the `budglet` database has been created.

 ### JavaFX errors